edidonato1/CoLab/README.md

 ### Goals

-- _Implement a token-authenticated user login process._
+- Implement a token-authenticated user login process.
-- _Create a fully-integrated back-end with full and partial CRUD functionality, depending on the table._
+- Create a fully-integrated back-end with full and partial CRUD functionality, depending on the table.
-- _User profile gives quick access to associated messageboards and collaborations._
+- User profile gives quick access to their associated messageboards.
-- _Build a stylish and interactive front-end that gives users the tools they need to connect and collaborate._
+- Build a stylish and interactive front-end that gives users the tools they need to connect and collaborate.

 <br>